Neoteny in humans: Among primates and early humans

-Ashley Montagu said that modern human skulls (left) are more neotenized than Neanderthal skulls (right).
+Ashley Montagu states that modern human skulls (left) are more neotenized than Neanderthal skulls (right).

-Delbert D. Thiessen said that Homo sapiens are more neotenized than Homo erectus, Homo erectus were more neotenized than Australopithecus, Great Apes are more neotenized than Old World monkeys, and Old World monkeys are more neotenized than New World monkeys.
+Delbert D. Thiessen states that Homo sapiens are more neotenized than Homo erectus, Homo erectus were more neotenized than Australopithecus, Great Apes are more neotenized than Old World monkeys, and Old World monkeys are more neotenized than New World monkeys.

-Nancy Lynn Barrickman said that Brian T. Shea concluded by multivariate analysis that Bonobos are more neotenized than the common chimpanzee, taking into account such features as the proportionately long torso length of the Bonobo.
-Montagu said that part of the differences seen in the morphology of "modernlike types of man" can be attributed to different rates of "neotenous mutations" in their early populations.
+Nancy Lynn Barrickman states that Brian T. Shea concluded by multivariate analysis that Bonobos are more neotenized than the common chimpanzee, taking into account such features as the proportionately long torso length of the Bonobo.
+Montagu states that part of the differences seen in the morphology of "modernlike types of man" can be attributed to different rates of "neotenous mutations" in their early populations.

 Regarding behavioral neoteny, Mathieu Alemany Oliver says that neoteny partly (and theoretically) explains stimulus seeking, reality conflict, escapism, and control of aggression in consumer behavior.
 However, if these characteristics are more or less visible among people, Alemany Oliver argues, it is more the fact of cultural variables than the result of different levels of neoteny.
-Such a view makes behavioral neoteny play a non-significant role in gender and race differences, and puts an emphasis on culture.
+Such a view makes behavioral neoteny play a non-significant role in sexual and race differences, and puts an emphasis on culture.

 Specific neotenies

 Populations with a history of dairy farming have evolved to be lactose tolerant in adulthood, whereas other populations generally lose the ability to break down lactose as they grow into adults.

 Down syndrome neotenizes the brain and body.
 The syndrome is characterized by decelerated maturation (neoteny), incomplete morphogenesis (vestigia) and atavisms.

 Dwarfism and achondroplasia also neotenize the size of the human height as well as the limbs.
 This is due to dwarfing in the growth hormone deficiency.

+Brooke Greenberg had neotenic complex syndrome, a rare genetic disorder that causes her to look similar to toddler both physically and mentally.